Syed Modi: Marriage

 As soon as they had had their way and married each other, the couple began having problems.
 Behavioural expectations and professional jealousies have been identified conclusively, but religious issues have also been hinted at in a Central Bureau of Investigation (CBI) report.
-Most important was the element of love jihad as seen in all Hindu-Muslim relationships.
-Syed Modi wanted Ameetha to convert to Islam and Ameetha being a hardcore shiv Bhakti refused to do so.
-Not only this she decided not to become a victim and take matter into her own hands for the safety of herself and her religion belief.
-There was also the involvement of a third person.
+Most important of all was the involvement of a third person.
 This was Sanjay Sinh, an immensely rich man, a classmate and friend of the then Prime Minister Rajiv Gandhi, and a prominent politician belonging to the ruling Congress party.
 Ameeta and Sanjay Sinh had come in contact with each other in 1984, under circumstances that are not clear.
 Sanjay Singh was a married man with two children, and Ameeta also had been married for several years to Modi, although they had no children yet.
 Modi began to suspect that his wife was having an affair with Singh, and for reasons that are unclear, Ameeta seems to have chosen to feed his fears rather than allay them.
 Knowing that Modi sometimes read her personal diary when she was away from home, Ameeta used to "tease" him by writing details of her relationship with Sanjay Singh in that diary.
-After Modi was murdered, the diary fell into the hands of the police, and Ameeta explained the incriminating contents of the dairy in the following words:
+After Modi was murdered, the diary fell into the hands of the police, and Ameeta explained the incriminating contents of the diary in the following words: